Pinoy Big Brother: Kumunity Season 10: Hosts

-Toni Gonzaga, Bianca Gonzalez, and Robi Domingo reprised their roles as the main hosts from the start of this season.

-It was announced on February 9, 2022, that Gonzaga opted to step down as the show's primary host, endorsing Gonzalez to assume her duties.
-On February 12, 2022, Teen Edition 1 and Double Up Big Winners Kim Chiu and Melai Cantiveros, and former 737 houseguest Enchong Dee joined Gonzalez and Domingo to serve as this season's main hosts.
+Toni Gonzaga, Bianca Gonzalez, and Robi Domingo reprised their roles as the main hosts at the start of the season.
+On February 9, 2022, it was announced that Gonzaga was stepping down as the primary host; Gonzalez assumed her duties.
+Teen Edition 1 and Double Up Big Winners Kim Chiu and Melai Cantiveros, and former 737 houseguest Enchong Dee joined Gonzalez and Domingo three days later as the season's main hosts.
+Toni Gonzaga also reprised her role as the show's main host but later stepped down from the role.
+Gonzalez assumed Gonzaga's duties as the show's main host.

-Former Otso Batch 4 housemate Sky Quizon and former 737 regular housemate Richard Juan hosted both PBB Kumulitan and the weekend version of the said companion show in replacement of the main hosts of the show.
-Juan also gives daily updates of the happenings inside the house through PBB Kumunity Season 10 Updates.
+Former Otso Batch 4 housemate Sky Quizon and former 737 regular housemate Richard Juan hosted PBB Kumulitan and the weekend version of the companion show, replacing their main hosts.
+Juan also provided daily updates in PBB Kumunity Season 10 Updates.

-Maymay Entrata joined the hosting session in the big night as well as acting with the other hosts in the Uber-Acting.

-This season's ex-housemates such as Eian Rances, Benedix Ramos, Karen Bordador, Jordan Andrews, the Juane siblings—Nathan and Raf, Zach Guerrero, Seham Daghlas, third big placer Samantha Bernardo, and runner-up Isabel Laohoo joined the roster of the online companion shows' hosts, and they commonly appear on PBB Kumulitan as temporary replacements for the main hosts, and on G sa Gabi in replacement for Domingo.
-All of them have appeared on the shows immediately after their respective evictions.
+The season's former housemates, including Eian Rances, Benedix Ramos, Karen Bordador, Jordan Andrews, the Juane siblings Nathan and Raf, Zach Guerrero, Seham Daghlas, third-place Samantha Bernardo and runner-up Isabel Laohoo hosted the online companion shows, were substitute hosts of PBB Kumulitan, and replaced Domingo on G sa Gabi.
+All appeared immediately after their eviction.

-Several Kumu campaigns were held for the companion show: this gave aspiring housemates and Kumu users the chance to become a co-host in the show.
-Various houseguests that have entered inside the House had also a guest hosting appearance after their respective exits.
-Examples of these are Aly Palma, who appeared as a co-host of the show as a prize for winning the Houseguest for a Week campaign, and the two adult houseplayers, Marky Miranda and Jannene Nidoy, also had a special appearance in the show after their stay in the House as a houseplayer.